 Working with heavy machinery and equipment on a moving vessel comes with inherent risks and dangers.
 Even with the best safety measures in place, worker injuries are common.

-Maintenance and Cure provide relief to injured seamen.
-Maintenance provides workers with funds to survive on while they recover (usually $15-$30 per day).
+Maintenance and cure provide relief to injured seamen.
+Maintenance provides workers with funds to survive on while they recover.
 Cure provides payment for reasonable medical expenses.

-Maintenance and Cure benefits apply to both land-based and at-sea injuries or illnesses—as long as the worker was in the service of the vessel at the time.
+These benefits can apply even if the injury occurs on land—such as on a dock or while boarding—so long as the worker was in service of the vessel at the time.

 The Jones Act